discretize/discretize-guides/builds/guardian/heal-firebrand/index.md

 <Card title="Burst Healing">

-- For emergency situations you have some smaller burst healing options as well as your <Skill name="Tome of Resolve" />.
+- For emergencies you have some smaller burst healing options as well as your <Skill name="Tome of Resolve" />.
 - If you are swapping to Staff when healing is needed keep in mind that <Skill name="Symbol of Swiftness" />